ijtools/imagej-plugin-template/README.md

 Follow the steps:

-1. Use the "Use this stemplatge" button to create a new project within GitHub.
+1. Use the "Use this template" button to create a new project within GitHub.
 Give it the name your choice.
 2. Clone the new project into the directory of your choice.
 3. Edit the `pom.xml` file with the information specific to the project.
 In particular: